BrandonMathis/railsgirlsrdu/README.md

 rails server
 ```

 Just like that we've added authentication to our application.
-Go to the url `http://localhost:3000/users/sign_up` to see the signup page and create a new user!
+Go to the url <http://localhost:3000/users/sign_up> to see the sign up page and create a new user!
+We'll need a user to create tweets later so make sure you create one now.
+You will wind up back on the index page when you're done.

-**EDIT** If users create a new user, they go right back to the default index page.
-Also, we should be explicit and tell them if we want them to register now or not.

 >PROTIP: Never use one of your own passwords to create a user when developing an application!
 Use some junk password like 'securepassword'